-Campus police, under circumstances punishable by law, have the authority to arrest a subject for disorderly conduct unbecoming to the polices and procedures of the institution and/or the law as prescribed by the State of Mississippi.
-The Department of Safety can be contacted in all cases of an emergencies at (662) 621-4175 (office); (662) 902-5259 (Chief of Police); (662) 627-2605.
-The department is located in the Student Affairs Multi-Complex Building.
+Campus police, under circumstances punishable by law, have the authority to arrest a subject for disorderly conduct unbecoming to the policies and procedures of the institution and/or the law as prescribed by the State of Mississippi.
+The Department of Safety can be contacted in all cases of emergencies at (662) 621-4175 (office); (662) 902-5259 (Chief of Police); (662) 627-2605.
+The department is located in the Dickerson-Johnson Library on the first floor.
 Officers are on duty 24 hours a day, seven days a week.